manasi-sharma/old_muse/README.md

 - `scripts/resolve.py`: Resolve the configuration module, and print out the resulting parameters
 - `scripts/tests/load_batches.py`: Load a dataset module and load batches while timing things, as a way to debug dataset loading.
 - `scripts/eval.py`: Evaluate a model and policy in an environment.
+- `scripts/eval_video.py`: Evaluate a model and policy in an environment, and save only images to a dataset.
 - `scripts/collect.py`: Evaluate a model and policy in an environment, and also save it to dataset.
 - `scripts/interactive_collect.py`: Evaluate a model and policy in an environment, with a pygame window that lets you control which episode to keep, when to reset, etc